Leo Väisänen

-Leo Väisänen (born 23 July 1997) is a Finnish professional footballer who plays as a centre back for Austin FC in Major League Soccer and the Finland national team.
+Leo Onni Artturi Väisänen (born 23 July 1997) is a Finnish professional footballer who plays as a centre back for BK Häcken in Allsvenskan and the Finland national team.
 Väisänen was born in Helsinki, Finland.
 He began his senior club career playing for HJK and RoPS, before signing with Den Bosch at age 21 in 2018.

 Väisänen made his international debut for Finland in June 2019, at the age of 21.

 Club career

 HJK

 Väisänen made his Veikkausliiga debut for HJK on 14 April 2016 in a game against RoPS.

 RoPS

 In November 2016 he signed a two-year contract with RoPS.
 He made his debut on 12 April 2017, playing the full 90 minutes of a 6–2 defeat at Inter Turku.

 Den Bosch

-In August 2018 Väisanen was signed by the Dutch side FC Den Bosch.
+In August 2018 Väisanen was signed by the Dutch side FC Den Bosch for an undisclosed fee.
 Väisänen made his debut for Den Bosch on 21 September 2018, in a match against Almere; he was substituted on the 61st minute for Stefano Beltrame.